You’ve decided that you need to invest in Google Ads, formerly known as Google Adwords, to get your business in front of more people.

 So to set your conversion benchmark, you first need to know what a conversion is for your business.
 From there, you must consider the industry statistics.

-As you can see here, the dating and personal services sectors have CTRs of 10%.
+As you can see here, the dating and personal services sectors have conversion rates on average over 9%.
 That’s well about the 3.75% average across all industries.

 Advocacy groups suffer the most.